yeliu84/signal.js/README.md

 ## How to Use

-Say I have an app called MyApp, it has two objects MyApp.X and MyApp.Y.
-MyApp.Y wants to be notified if there are some events happened on MyApp.X.
-I just need the following few steps to accomplish the task:
+Say I have an app called *MyApp*, it has two objects `MyApp.X` and `MyApp.Y`.
+Now, `MyApp.Y` wants to be notified if there are some events happened on `MyApp.X`.
+To accomplish this task, I just need the following few steps:

 1. Clone this repo and add `signal.js` to my HTML